 Past interests include canoeing and boxing for the Royal Airforce, and he completed the Tokyo marathon in a not too embarrassing time of 4.5 hrs!
 Today, Simon is happily married with 2 sports mad children with whom he spends all of his spare time taxiing to various events around the country.

 Dr Sara Ridley

-Dr Sara Ridley is the Project Director of Autocraft Solutions Group.
+Dr Sara Ridley is the Engineering & Quality Director of Autocraft Solutions Group.
 Inspired by WISE (Women in Science and Engineering), Sara put her enthusiasm for problem solving to good use, completing a manufacturing apprenticeship.
 This led to a first-class BSc Engineering degree at the University of Northampton.

 Whilst studying, Sara began working for Caterpillar Remanufacturing in engineering and operations eventually working at sites across Europe.
 The expansion of her role helped her understanding of the ecological and economic benefits of remanufacturing and she found a huge passion for improving processes and controls.
 This in turn led to Sara being awarded an Industrial Fellowship for her doctoral research from the Royal Commission for the Exhibition of 1851.
 Her research has been published in both remanufacturing and production journals and she has received international awards for her academic papers.

 Sara moved to MAHLE Powertrain in 2013, becoming Head of Manufacturing Engineering and Quality for their four UK sites.
 Sara was part of the MAHLE European Talent Development Programme for Leadership in 2017/18.
 The MAHLE strategic decision to withdraw from manufacturing in the UK in 2018 led to the closure and sale of the Wellingborough site and, having managed the site closure, Sara decided upon a return to her roots in remanufacturing with Autocraft.